telicent-oss/smart-caches-core/docs/design.md

 ## Simple

 All the APIs defined in these libraries are intended to be simple to understand and simple to use.
-That means they should be as minimalist as possible i.e. define the minimum API contract necessary for each the intended use of each API.
+That means they should be as minimalist as possible i.e. define the minimum API contract necessary for the intended use of each API.

 Additionally, their usage/intent should be obvious from the API e.g. by naming methods and parameters clearly.
 Wherever the API itself cannot be self-explanatory it **MUST** be sufficiently well documented via Javadoc such that a developer